divyahanda219/DH_Project/README.md

    * Doesnot interefere with farm activities
    * Is independent of human biases and errors
    * Can act as decision making tool

+### After following this tutorial you will know how to:
+  * Extract images from videos
+  * Annotate your images
+  * Train your model to detect the class specified by you
+  * Evaluate the model you trained

 ### What is Machine Learning?

 Machine Learning is a techonology that gives the computers the "ability to learn".
 Machine learning algorithms build a mathematical model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to perform the task.
 To dive deeper into what is machine learning, you can refer to [this video](https://royalsociety.org/topics-policy/projects/machine-learning/videos-and-background-information/).